nevendyulgerov/ammo/README.md

 * Ammo is transpile-compatible.
 You can transpile it to ES5 by using babel and other js transpilers.

 ## Demo App
 This repo contains a demo application which demonstrates several ammo methods, including ammo.app (app building construct), ammo.template (html lists compilator), ammo.sequence (promise implementation), ammo.selectAll (DOM manipulation API).
 The app's assets reside in ./assets.
-To run the app:

 ## Demo App Requirements
 * npm